omni-us/jsonargparse/README.rst

 It is also possible to use an arbitrary class as a type such that the argument accepts this class or any derived subclass.
-In the config file a class is represented by a dictionary with a :code:`class_path` entry indicating the dot notation expression to import the class, and optionally some :code:`init_args` that would be used to instantiate it.
-When parsing, it will be checked that the class can be imported, that it is a subclass of the given type and that :code:`init_args` values correspond to valid arguments to instantiate it.
-After parsing, the config object will include the :code:`class_path` and :code:`init_args` entries.
+In the config file a class is represented by a dictionary with a ``class_path`` entry indicating the dot notation expression to import the class, and optionally some ``init_args`` that would be used to instantiate it.
+When parsing, it will be checked that the class can be imported, that it is a subclass of the given type and that ``init_args`` values correspond to valid arguments to instantiate it.
+After parsing, the config object will include the ``class_path`` and ``init_args`` entries.
 To get a config object with all sub-classes instantiated, the :py:meth:`.ArgumentParser.instantiate_classes` method is used.
-The :code:`skip` parameter of the signature methods can also be used to exclude arguments within subclasses.
-This is done by giving its relative destination key, i.e. as :code:`param.init_args.subparam`.
+The ``skip`` parameter of the signature methods can also be used to exclude arguments within subclasses.
+This is done by giving its relative destination key, i.e. as ``param.init_args.subparam``.

-A simple example would be having some config file :code:`config.yaml` as:
+A simple example would be having some config file ``config.yaml`` as:

 .. code-block:: yaml